obonaventure/cnp3/book-2nd/mcq-ex/mcq-ipv6.rst

  On recent routers, a lookup in the forwarding table for a destination address returns a set of outgoing interfaces.
 How would you design an algorithm that selects the outgoing interface used for each packet, knowing that to avoid reordering, all segments of a given TCP connection should follow the same path ?

 .. todo:: exercice avec routage statique normal et ping
-.. todo:: exercice avec routage statique et plus spécifique et ping
+.. todo:: exercice avec routage statique et plus spÃ©cifique et ping
 .. todo:: exercice avec routage statique plus erreurs et ping (un dans foward et autre dans backward)
 .. todo:: exercice avec les memes problems mais traceroute a la place de ping
-.. todo:: exercice avec des erreurs de  configuration sur LAN ? probablement trop tôt
+.. todo:: exercice avec des erreurs de  configuration sur LAN ? probablement trop tÃ´t

 .. _mcq-ipv6: